ATTRIB 2024 (@ NeurIPS)

 • No Appendix page limit

-2. When ready, submit to OpenReview (note our workshop is non-archival)
+2. When ready, submit to OpenReview (note our workshop is non-archival; published papers are fine to submit provided they meet the formatting requirements above)

 Important Dates